pyrustic/asyncpal/README.md

     assert tuple(result) == tuple(map(add, numbers, numbers))

     # We could've used 'as_done' to filter out futures as they are done.
-    # Note that by default, the keyword argument 'ordered' is False !
+    # Note that by default, the keyword argument 'keep_order' is False !
     for future in as_done(futures, timeout=42):
         pass
 ```